qdrant/landing_page/qdrant-landing/content/articles/web-ui-gsoc.md

 The project was divided into six milestones, each focusing on a specific aspect of the web UI development.
 Let's go through each of them and my achievements during the coding period.

-1. Making a User-Friendly UI on Figma I started by designing the user interface on Figma, ensuring it was easy to use, visually appealing, and responsive on different devices.
+**1. Designing a friendly UI on Figma**

+I started by designing the user interface on Figma, ensuring it was easy to use, visually appealing, and responsive on different devices.
 I focused on usability and accessibility to create a seamless user experience.

+**2. Building the layout**

-2. Developing a Layout In this milestone, I built the layout The layout route served as a landing page with an overview of the application's features and navigation links to other routes.
+The layout route served as a landing page with an overview of the application's features and navigation links to other routes.

+**3. Creating a view collection route**

-3. Developing a View Collection Route I created a collection view route, enabling users to view a list of collections available in the application.
+This route enabled users to view a list of collections available in the application.
 Users could click on a collection to see more details, including the data and vectors associated with it.

-4. Developing a Data Page with Find Similar Functionality using Recommendation API I implemented a data page where users could search for data and find similar data using a recommendation API.
+**4. Developing a data page with "find similar" functionality**

+I implemented a data page where users could search for data and find similar data using a recommendation API.
 The recommendation API suggested similar data based on the Data's selected ID, providing valuable insights.

+**5. Developing query editor page libraries**

-5. Developing the Query Editor Page Libraries This milestone involved creating a query editor page that allowed users to write queries in a custom language.
+This milestone involved creating a query editor page that allowed users to write queries in a custom language.
 The editor provided syntax highlighting, autocomplete, and error-checking features for a seamless query writing experience.

-6. Developing a Route for Visualizing Vector Data point This is done by the reduction of n-dimensional vector in 2-D points and they are displayed with their respective payloads.
+**6. Developing a route for visualizing vector data points**

+This is done by the reduction of n-dimensional vector in 2-D points and they are displayed with their respective payloads.

 ## Challenges and Learning